-As discussed before, vanilla 3DGS pipelines are designed for LDR rendering, modeling each Gaussian's appearance with low-order SHs (\textit{e.g.}, degree 3, yielding 16 coefficients).
-This efficiently encodes modest view-dependent color variations under the assumption of a bounded, approximately linear radiance-to-RGB mapping.
-However, HDR observations exhibit extreme radiance variations, spanning orders of magnitude across viewing directions at identical surface points.
-Low-order SHs lack the capacity to disentangle such intense luminance shifts from true chromatic variations, biasing optimization toward high-radiance views and degrading reconstruction fidelity in darker regions.
-This raises a natural question: \textit{Can increasing SH order alleviate these limitations}?

-Under this consideration, an intuitive approach is to elevate the SH degree in 3DGS \citep{3dgs}, \textit{e.g.}, increasing from the default degree of 3 (16 coefficients) to 5 (36 coefficients).
-We find while higher-order SHs marginally improve metrics (see rows 2-4 of \cref{tab:synthetic}), they fail to enhance perceptual rendering quality (\cref{fig:sh3vs4}), while slowing down.
-This indicates fundamental limitations of 3DGS's color design under HDR optimization, going beyond SH order.
-The inherent formulation of SHs, rather than the degree, ultimately impedes the performance under HDR supervision.
+The above critique raises a natural question: \textit{Can increasing the maximum SH degree alleviate these limitations}?
+An intuitive approach is to elevate the maximum SH degree in 3DGS \citep{3dgs}, \textit{e.g.}, increasing from the default maximum degree of 3 (16 coefficients) to 5 (36 coefficients, see Fig.~\ref{fig:app:shs_vis} in the Appendix).
+We find that although increasing the maximum SH degree marginally improves the quantitative metrics (see rows 2--4 of Tab. \ref{tab:res_syn}), they fail to enhance perceptual rendering quality (see Fig. \ref{fig:sh3vs4}), while slowing down.
+This indicates fundamental limitations of 3DGS's color formulation for HDR modeling, going beyond the maximum SH degree.

-To address the above limitation, inspired by the observations as discussed earlier, we propose \MODEL, as shown in \cref{fig:overview}, where a luminance–chromaticity decomposition strategy of the color representation is newly introduced.
-We explicitly factorize each Gaussian’s color into a scalar luminance term $Lum\in \mathbb{R}^+$ and a chromaticity function $f_{SH}(\theta, \phi) \in [0, 1]$ represented by SHs: